Sally: I haven't even finished eating all of my Halloween candy!

 - Woodstock has a few moments, like when he refuses to wear the little pilgrim outfit.

-- A Simple Plan: Linus suggests to Charlie Brown that if he has three uninvited guests, Charlie Brown host a simple dinner early before the big celebration at Grandma's.
-When Charlie Brown says he can only make cereal and toast, Linus and Snoopy help him to assemble a meal of toast, popcorn, jelly beans and pretzel sticks to serve in the backyard.
-It almost works, too; Peppermint Patty complains, but the other kids—after being weirded out by Snoopy tossing them their food, dig into the food.
+- A Simple Plan: Linus suggests to Charlie Brown that if he has three uninvited guests, he should just put on a second, earlier dinner before leaving for the big celebration at Grandma's.
+When Charlie Brown argues that he can only make cereal and toast, Linus and Snoopy help him to assemble a meal of toast, popcorn, jelly beans and pretzel sticks to serve in the backyard.
+It almost works, too; Peppermint Patty complains, but the other kids—after being weirded out by Snoopy tossing them their food—happily dig in.

 - Ungrateful Bitch: Peppermint Patty, who takes on Lucy's role of Jerkass in the special.
 After inviting herself and the others to Charlie Brown's Thanksgiving, she has the audacity to yell at him for not having a "proper" holiday meal in spite of the fact that one, he can't cook, two, he's only about ten or so years old (the same age as every other child in their group of friends save for Linus, Sally and Rerun), three, Snoopy did the majority of the cooking and four, that she wasn't properly invited.
 Thankfully, Marcie called her out on her behavior.

-- What Happened to the Mouse?: Lucy isn't seen or even mentioned after the Football Gag scene at the beginning.
-This is especially odd given the substantial role her brother Linus has in the main story.
+- What Happened to the Mouse?: Lucy isn't seen, or even mentioned, after the Football Gag teaser at the beginning.
+This is especially odd given the substantial role that her brother Linus has in the main story.

-- You Didn't Ask: Charlie Brown and Linus ask Snoopy and Woodstock to help serve Charlie's "alternate" meal to the gang.
-After they leave for Grandma's at the end, Snoopy pulls out a fully cooked, traditional Thanksgiving meal.
+- You Didn't Ask: Charlie Brown and Linus enlist Snoopy to help prepare and serve their "alternate" meal for the gang.
+After they leave for Grandma's at the end, Snoopy pulls out a fully-cooked, traditional Thanksgiving meal for himself and Woodstock.